ChrstphrHll/npc_gen/students/Halya Jian.md

 ---
 # Halya Jian
 ### Description
-- Genasi Druid from Verdain
+- Genasi Druid from Magmus Centerhold
 - 1st year Protection student in Fiesn
 - shoulder length curly black hair that's well kept, Blue eyes, and fire skin
 - Is Farsighted and Imprudent, and has Home as their ideal
+- Speaks in a light, indirect, sustained manner

 ### Notes